saneGuy/tournament_results/README.md

 # Tournament Results
-Here we use a relational database PostgreSQL to store information of the players, matches played, and use this stored information to schedule matches among the player with same number of wins to get a champion.
+Here we use a relational database PostgreSQL to store information about the players, matches played, and use this stored information to schedule matches among the players with same number of wins to get a champion.

 ## Getting Started